Ashna8378/librarymanagement_system/README.md

 # Library Management Web Application

 ## About
 A local library is in dire need of a web application to ease their work.
-The library management system must allow a librarian to track books and their quantity, books issued to members, book fees.
+The library management system must allow a librarian to track books and their quantity, books issued to members, and book fees.
 ## Getting Started
 Install Requirements
 1. install python